-“A lot of [French women] are going to use chemical [exfoliation], but very light ones,” says Sarps.
+“A lot of French women are going to use chemical exfoliation, but very light ones,” says Sarps.
+We all know that exfoliation is great, but how to do so responsibly is a challenge for many women.
+So what kinds of chemical exfoliants does Sarps recommend?
 “Like glycolic acid, but a low concentration, so it’s just going to help get rid of the excess of dead skin cells, and help to brighten the skin—that’s it.
 We don’t want to get rid of the top layer of skin.”

-We all know that exfoliation is great, but the secret to success is responsible exfoliating.
-Glycolic acid is a great place to start.
-It is the smallest molecule of the alpha hydroxy acid family (which includes malic, tartaric, salicylic, mandelic, and lactic).
-But glycolic is especially great at improving skin’s appearance and building collagen.
-When used correctly, this form of exfoliation can dramatically improve skin tone, texture, firmness, and radiance, while minimizing the appearance of pores and reducing sun damage, hyperpigmentation, and old acne scars.
+Glycolic acid is a great place to start, as it’s the smallest molecule of the alpha hydroxy acid family (which also includes salicylic and lactic acids).
+On top of being gentle, glycolic is also especially great at improving skin’s appearance and building collagen.
+When used correctly, this form of exfoliation can dramatically improve skin tone, texture, firmness, and radiance, while also minimizing the appearance of pores and reducing sun damage, hyperpigmentation, and old acne scars.

-This baby has got a potent blend of four alpha hydroxy acids (glycolic acid from pineapples, lactic acid from passion fruits, citric acid from lemons, and tartaric acid from grapes) to gently dissolving dead skin cells and boost your natural collagen production.
+This baby has got a potent blend of four alpha hydroxy acids (glycolic acid from pineapples, lactic acid from passion fruits, citric acid from lemons, and tartaric acid from grapes) to gently dissolve dead skin cells and boost your natural collagen production.
 This one tingles a bit, but is still gentle while being highly effective.

 The Potent, K-Beauty One